camjackson/redux-eventstore/CONTRIBUTING.md

 sudo docker run --name eventstore-node -it -p 2113:2113 -p 1113:1113 eventstore/eventstore
 ```

-You can inspect the event streams [in your browser](http://0.0.0.0:2113/web/index.html#/streams/demo-stream), too.
+You can then inspect the event streams [in your browser](http://0.0.0.0:2113/web/index.html#/streams/demo-stream).